Two Neurologists Agree: Walnuts Are Hands-Down The Best Brain-Healthy Snack

 Short answer?
 "Walnuts are one of the nuts that actually has been studied well [for brain health]," says Ayesha.
 Namely, due to their fill of healthy omega-3 fats: "They're such an amazing source of polyunsaturated fats, which are incredibly important for the integrity of the millions and millions of branches of little arteries that supply oxygen and nutrition to different parts of our brain."

-Let's dive into said research: One study shows polyunsaturated fats (specifically omega-3s) can decrease stress, and another demonstrates that diets rich in omega-3 fatty acids can help promote a healthy emotional balance and positive mood.
-Finally, data shows that diets rich in omega-3 fatty acids may reduce the frequency and severity of headaches for adults with migraine.
+Let's dive into said research: One study shows polyunsaturated fats (specifically omega-3s) can decrease stress1, and another demonstrates that diets rich in omega-3 fatty acids can help promote a healthy emotional balance and positive mood.
+Finally, data shows that diets rich in omega-3 fatty acids may reduce the frequency and severity of headaches for adults with migraine2.

 How to eat more walnuts.